danaikorre/dsmanufacturing.github.io/course_content/final_project_report.md

      * EDA and its impact on your plan
     * impact of tool exploration and review, critical analysis, peer feedback and formal evaluation plan on original brief and initial design
     * overall, reflect on the new skills you gained (techniques, tools, process) and how these fed into your delivery; you may present this as a comparison of your initial learning goals against the skills you actually gained
-    * future plan, indicating extensibility and reusability, and taking into account practical constraints
+    * summary of future plan, indicating extensibility and reusability, and taking into account practical constraints
+         * if needed provide further detail as part of journal (4th appendix)

     * __Acknowledge all people, organisations (e.g., data owners, end users) and data sources that fed into your work__